BlagovestMihaylov/Blagovest-Mihaylov-employees/README.md

 #### 2. API Endpoint:
    - Exposes a single endpoint that:
      - Accepts a CSV file upload.
-     - Returns the employee pair that worked together the most, along with details of all the projects they worked on and the time periods.
+     - Returns the employee pair that worked together the most, along with details of all the projects they worked on and the periods.

 ---

 ### Client Side - Angular
-The frontend provides a simple interface with the following features:

 #### 1. File Upload:
-   - Allows users to select a CSV file to upload for pair calculation.
+   - Allows to select a CSV file to upload for pair calculation.

 #### 2. Data Display:
-   - Displays the calculated results in a **datagrid** format for easy viewing of employee pairs and project details.
+   - Displays the calculated results in a **datagrid** format

 ---